1. What is the Intellectual Property Registry?

 2. What benefits will an author with his or her work inscribed in the Registry obtain?

-Certifications issued by the Registrar about the content of the inscriptions will be public documents admissible in any judicial or administrative proceeding.
+Certifications of registration issued by the Registrar will be public documents admissible in any judicial or administrative proceeding.

 3. What works cannot be registered?